exercism/julia/README.md

 Exercises for the Julia track go in the `exercises` directory and should follow the following filename conventions:

 `exercises/<slug>/<slug>.jl` Skeleton for the function that is called by the test suite.
-Provide (abstract) parameter and return types to ensure compatibility with the test suite.
+If necessary, provide (abstract) parameter and return types.

 `exercises/<slug>/runtests.jl` Test suite for the exercise.
 Group related tests using [testsets](http://docs.julialang.org/en/release-0.5/stdlib/test/#working-with-test-sets).